 Lucky 13s Blackjack

 Lucky 13s Blackjack is a fairly new blackjack variation where each deck of cards gets four 11’s, 12’s, and 13’s added to it.
-The overall gameplay is the same as classic blackjack.
+The overall gameplay is the same as classic real money blackjack.

 Using this guide you’ll find a detailed rundown of the game’s rules and structure, including the differences between Lucky 13s Blackjack and traditional twenty-one.
 Get in-depth explanations on how these rule changes affect the player.
 Next up is a guide to figuring out where you might find the game in the future, followed by an introduction to the strategic elements needed to play your cards correctly.